Essential Emacs Packages for Efficient Software Development and General Text Editing

 • vdiff: Provides a visual interface for comparing two versions of a file that is similar to the Vim editor.

-• vim-tab-bar: Provides a tab-bar interface reminiscent of Vim, allowing for better management of multiple buffers and windows in Emacs.
+• vim-tab-bar: Provides a tab-bar interface reminiscent of Vim.

 Category: Terminal Emulators